thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'Select a widget bundle, such as "Charts".
 To quickly find your desired widget, use the search bar by clicking the magnifying glass icon and entering the widget&#39;s name;'
     3:
         image: /images/user-guide/widgets/overview/add-new-dashboard-4-pe.png
-        title: 'Choose a widget, for instance, "Timeseries Line Chart," and click on it to open the "Add Widget" dialog box;'
+        title: 'Choose a widget, for instance, "Timeseries Line Chart," and click on it to open the "Add Widget" dialog window;'
     4:
         image: /images/user-guide/widgets/overview/add-new-dashboard-5-pe.png
-        title: 'In the dialog box, add a data source, optionally configure basic or advanced settings, and then click the "Add" button.
-Be sure to apply the changes;'
+        title: 'Specify the data source, add the data key, and click the "Add" button.
+Finally, apply your changes;'
     5:
         image: /images/user-guide/widgets/overview/add-new-dashboard-6-pe.png
         title: 'Your first widget has been created.'